 Sam got his own shellfish license when he was 12 and actively helps his family on their shellfish grant on Egg Island.
-He attends the University of Rhode Island and has been accepted into their Ocean Engineering Program.
+He enrolled at the University of Rhode Island and has been accepted into their Ocean Engineering Program.

 2013 Zachary Morgan of Eastham

 Zach has family roots in the shellfishing industry.
 He majors in international business at St. Anselm College in Manchester, New Hampshire with hopes of applying this knowledge toward the fishing trade.